ucswift/Scutex/README.markdown

 ## Official Builds & Releases

 There are a number of additional processes that occur for preparing Scutex to be used in your applications.
-Because of that there is only one place to obtain official builds that you should install and use in your products.
-To obtain official builds just got to the Scutex homepage at http://www.wtdt.com/Products/Scutex.aspx and click on the Downloads link.
+Because of that there are two places to obtain official builds that you should install and use in your products.
+To obtain official builds just got to the Scutex homepage at http://www.wtdt.com/Products/Scutex.aspx and click on the Downloads link or go to the CodePlex site http://scutex.codeplex.com/ and download the latest release build there.
 Official release builds will be a big bold download link and you can get access to development builds from our CI server.

 ## Prerequisites